 - Daycare Manager

 - Assessment Coordinator

-- Educational Program Director
+- Preschool Program Director

 The states with the most job growth for Preschool Education Administrator are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Nebraska.
 These states have the worst job growth for this type of profession.